Economic Arguments for Government

 Reply: This would only be possible if there were

 a large MES relative to the demand for defense services.
-In the current U.S.,
+In the current U.S., there are

-reason to fear the dominance of one strong agency.
+fear the dominance of one strong agency.

 Turnaround: A much bigger risk from governments,